strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHENTICATION.md

 ## Creating `Secret` using the new user certificate

-This step assumes that they new USer certificate is in files named `user1.pem` and `user1-key.pem`.
+This step assumes that they new User certificate is in the files named `user1.pem` and `user1-key.pem`.
 Should the files be named differently, you can either rename them or change the file names in the `oc` command.
 To create a `Secret` containing the new certificate, use the following command: